ANALYSIS-One year into pandemic, the art world adapts to survive | Business

 Christie's plans to follow up on the success with further sales of non-fungible tokens (NFTs), or artworks that exist only in digital form.
 More people appear to be willing to purchase artworks online without seeing the real thing first.

-"What we have observed is the simple behavioural truth that collectors are more willing than ever before to buy from an image," said Rachel Lehmann, co-founder of New York gallery Lehmann Maupin.
+"What we have observed is the simple behavioural truth that collectors are more willing than ever before to buy from an image," said Rachel Lehmann, co-founder of Lehmann Maupin, which has galleries around the world.
 But she added that the digital space presented a challenge for artists and artworks that don't translate well into an online image.

 WINNER TAKES ALL For German artist ANTOINETTE, lockdown was not all bad: the cancellation of public events allowed her an extended stay in the east German castle of Merseburg where she was working.